MichaelFestus/streamix/README.md

-# Streamix
+# StreamXi

-Streamix is a subscription streaming service
+StreamXi is a subscription streaming service

 # Live version